yashasg/yashasg.github.io/_posts/2016-9-6-Game Graphics-Assignment2.md

 This was actually intuitive enough and just involving the triangle count to be increased.The tricky part was to render the triangles using the handedness logic.
 I just referenced the logic in which existing vertices were placed for that platform.and then followed the same rule for the new vertices.But as a rule of thumb this is how I remember the handedness using an opposites logic , directX has an R so it renders Lefthanded triangles,and opengL has an L so it renders Righthanded triangles.
 A small issue I had with the code setup is that the TriangleCount variable is being set twice in the code,so we need to change it in 2 places for the square to be drawn.

+[Kun Cheng](http://kcheng.net/2016/09/01/setup-visual-studio-and-draw-a-triangle/) helped me debug through this problem and saved me a couple of hours of debugging

 _My Sixth Task_:

 _UserSettings_: